 This is a Pendant.
 It was made by Charles Horner Ltd., English, 1867-1984.
-We acquired it in 2013.
+It is dated 1911 and we acquired it in 2013.
 Its medium is cut, cast and hammered silver with basse-taille enamel, set with mother-of-pearl, fresh-water baroque pearl drop, cut silver wire chain.
 It is a part of the Product Design and Decorative Arts department.

 Pendants formed a smaller but popular form of Horner jewelry.
 Celtic crosses had inspired arts and crafts movement jewelry.
 In Horner’s creations, they evolved into a more art nouveau style.
 This pendant shows the more laborious basse-taille technique with chasing or engraving under the layers of blue and green mixed translucent enamel, all set within the raised fields of silver, centered by a cut of abalone mother-of-pearl circle, and with a pendant freshwater pearl below it.

 H x W x D (pendant): 4.1 x 2.6 x 0.1 cm (1 5/8 in. x 1 in. x 1/16 in.)